iotdesignshop/dexhand_llm_control/README.md

 If it's detected on the most machine, the Respeaker will be used instead of the built-in mic.
 Otherwise, the system falls back to the default system audio input.

+## OpenAI API Key

+To run the node, you will need to set an environment variable containing your OpenAI API Key.
+If you don't already have a key, you can create an account at OpenAI and fund it on pay-per-use basis to get your key.
+It's not overly expensive to make calls to the OpenAI API, but you need to have this set up before you can access the API.
+Instructions can be found here - https://openai.com/blog/openai-api

+We use a little shell script to set up our API key:

+(Example script here)

+**IMPORTANT: Do not check your API key in to any public repositories or post in a manner that exposes it to GitHub or other Internet facing sites**

 ## ROS 2 Command Line